-Criteria JO ORC Code explanation Commentary • T w c c l t r e l i i c t c c the estimate.
-The statement should specify whether it relates to global or local estimates, and, if ocal, state the relevant connages, which should be relevant to technical and occonomic evaluation.
-Documentation should neclude assumptions made and the procedures used.
-These statements of relative of the estimate should be compared with production that a, where available.
+Criteria JORC Code explanation Commentary which should be relevant to technical and economic evaluation.
+Documentation should include assumptions made and the procedures used.
+These statements of relative accuracy and confidence of the estimate should be compared with production data, where available.